barronh/finn2cmaq/README.md

 FINN makes global predictions of fire emissions that are quickly available as a part of the WACMM system.
 This processor takes the WACMM FINN input and converts it to a 2D daily ioapi file.
-It then converts teh 2D daily file into a 3D hourly file for use in CMAQ.
+It then converts the 2D daily file into a 3D hourly file for use in CMAQ.
+It should be noted that this 3D product is a very simplistic version of fires.

 The processor can work with retrospective tar.gz files from bai.acom.ucar.edu or daily near-real-time tz files from www.acom.ucar.edu.